davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

     }
 ```

 3. `EquipmentFactory` is used to create the `Equipment` object.
-Remember: for code consistency, usually use Factory to
+Remember: for code consistency, always use Factory to
-   create AggregateRoots.
+   create AggregateRoots:

 ```java
 public class EquipmentFactory {